MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-faq.md

   - In this case, it is better to reset the portal by following the steps in [Reset a portal](reset-portal.md) and then reprovision it.

-### We recently changed the URL of our Common Data Service organization and our portal stopped working.
+### We recently changed the URL of our Common Data Service environment and our portal stopped working.
 How do we fix it?

-When you change the URL of your Common Data Service organization, your portal will stop working because it cannot identify the Dynamics 365 URL anymore.
+When you change the URL of your Common Data Service environment, your portal will stop working because it cannot identify the Dynamics 365 URL anymore.
 To fix this issue:

 1. Go to the Dynamics 365 admin center and select the **Applications** tab.
 2. Select the name of the portal and then select **Manage**.